“Each person must live their life as a model for others.” Rosa Parks.

 What is RSHE?

-As part of this children cover the Health, Relationships and Sex Education (RSHE) which formed part of the National Curriculum in September 2020.
-The purpose of the upcoming curriculum is to provide knowledge and understanding of safe and healthy relationships based on respect.
-Lessons include pupils learning about: Healthy relationships, including friendships; families; growing and changing, including puberty; personal hygiene; changing feelings; becoming more independent; keeping safe; developing self-esteem and confidence.
+At Cockton Hill Junior School, lessons include pupils learning about: healthy relationships including friendships; families; growing and changing, including puberty; personal hygiene; changing feelings; becoming more independent; keeping safe; developing self-esteem and confidence.
 Pupils also have opportunities to ask questions in a safe environment.

 School leaders are currently updating planning overviews in line with the changes to our curriculum.
 Please contact school if you require further information about this curriculum area.